yesthisusernameistaken/LEO1-Porfolio2/README.md

 ### Prerequisites

-You'll need LXC install on your raspberry pi zero.
+You'll need LXC installed on your raspberry pi zero.
 You'll also need access to the internet as the pi needs to download the image for the container.

 ### Some useful commands